I'll take a wild guess and say it was for Money, and oil. >_>

 The US opportunistically invaded Iraq, in my humblest of opinions, in order to bolster their influence in a region which is extremely important to them politically.
 In that sense, it is geopolitical more than anything else.

-People can choose to select oil as the primary reason for invasion, but this neglects the glaringly obvious US endeavour can gain leverage in the Middle East, which in the past has proved volatile consistently and therefore concerning for the US.
+People can choose to select oil as the primary reason for invasion, but this neglects the glaringly obvious US endeavour can gain leverage in the Middle East, which

 You think i support this kind of shit?